hannobraun/hanno.braun-odw.eu/website/content/notes/3d-printer-issues-clogged-nozzle/index.md

 [extra]
 image = "discoloration.jpg"
 intro = """
-After printing perfectly fine for over year, my Prusa Mini experienced issues, to the point where it became basically unusable for a few weeks.
+After printing perfectly fine for over a year, my Prusa Mini experienced issues, to the point where it became basically unusable for a few weeks.
 In this note, I'm going to write about the symptoms I saw, what I think caused them, how I overcame the problems, and how I intend to prevent them from happening again in the future.
 """
 +++